Samuel Adamson: Stage

 In 2016, Adamson's adaptation of Michael Morpurgo's children's novel Running Wild was staged at the Regent's Park Open Air Theatre.
 Directed by Timothy Sheader and Dale Rooks, this was the largest scale production ever presented at the theatre, featuring a cast of 40 young people as well as life-sized puppet animals.

 In 2019, his play Wife (based on Ibsen's A Doll's House) was staged at the Kiln Theatre in Kilburn, London.
 In August 2020, a production of Wife was presented by the Seoul Metropolitan Theater Company in Seoul, Korea, directed by Shin Yoo-chung and featuring an ensemble that included actress Son Ji-yoon.
 It was performed several times, including at Daehangno Arts Theater, and sold out.

 In 2024, also at the Kiln, his musical The Ballad of Hattie and James was staged.
 It was directed by Richard Twyman and starred Charles Edwards, Sophie Thompson, and Suzette Llewellyn.
 Adamson names this production and Wife at the Kiln as "real career highlights".

 In March 2019, Adamson started a collaboration with Geordie Brookman, former director of the State Theatre Company of South Australia (STCSA), who had recently resigned and moved to Berlin, and the new STCSA artistic director, Mitchell Butel, on a stage adaptation of Peter Carey's novel Jack Maggs.
 The novel is a reworking of the Dickens novel Great Expectations, set in 19th-century London.
 Owing to the COVID-19 pandemic, much of their work was done over Zoom.
-The production will be staged by the STCSA at the Dunstan Playhouse from 15 to 30 November 2024, starring Mark Saturno, Ahunim Abebe, James Smith, and Nathan O'Keefe, Jacqy Philips, Rachel Burke, Jelena Nicdao, and Dale March, and directed by Brookman.
+The production was staged by the STCSA at the Dunstan Playhouse from 15 to 30 November 2024, starring Mark Saturno, Ahunim Abebe, James Smith, and Nathan O'Keefe, Jacqy Philips, Rachel Burke, Jelena Nicdao, and Dale March, and directed by Brookman.
 Adamson remains in Adelaide for the duration of the production.